aparna66610/aparna66610/README.md

 ### 📌 Pinned work

-- **From Stadium to Streets** — a data-driven policy proposal on LA's public restroom gap
+- **From Stadium to Streets** — a data-driven policy proposal on LA's public restroom gap.
+LA doesn't have enough public restrooms.
+I used data to prove exactly who that hurts most and what the city could do about it
-- **Senior Citizen Assistance Humanoid** — mood-aware, voice-controlled care robot
+- **Senior Citizen Assistance Humanoid** — mood-aware, voice-controlled care robot.
+A robot companion for older adults that listens, reads your mood, and helps out around the house
 - **IoT Health Monitoring System** — real-time biosensor dashboard
-- **Life-Centered Financial Modeling** — 20-year net-worth simulation
+- **Life-Centered Financial Modeling** — 20-year net-worth simulation: watch what happens to your net worth as real life — jobs, marriage, kids, a house — happens
+- **Mind-Map Bot** -Turns messy notes and conversations into navigable mind maps
+- **FindRats** - Easily Find local leads in an excel sheet from 10-15 industry.
+A one minute GTM workbook generator